Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

 They provide a terrific opportunity to develop scientific vocabulary while also introducing key theories, concepts and processes.

-You’ll notice that there are numerous ways to create a volcano from scratch.
-Opt for the one that works best for you, that is, that is achievable within your desired timeframe and uses elements that your school already has available.
+You’ll notice there are numerous ways to build these from scratch.
+Choose the one that works best for you—that is, achievable within your desired time frame and uses elements your school already has available.

 - Ask a question